And responsibility-to change our culture.

-MVP: OVER 20 YEARS OF LEADERSHIP IN ACTION
+MVP: 28 YEARS OF LEADERSHIP IN ACTION

 Among its many accomplishments, MVP introduced the bystander approach (sometimes referred to as “bystander intervention”) to the sexual assault and relationship abuse prevention fields.
 Since the inception of this transformative concept, numerous educational institutions, sports leagues, businesses, social service programs and other organizations have adopted this and other aspects of MVP’s widely popular prevention strategies.

 MVP Strategies was founded in 1997 to further the work of MVP in a variety of institutional settings in colleges, high schools, sports culture and the military.
 This web site contains useful background information about MVP Strategies initiatives in all of those areas, along with information about how to schedule trainings and consultations.